hannaohandrews/take-home-assignment-A/README.md

   - **`updatedAt`**
   - **`status`** (possible values: `OPEN`, `RESOLVED`)
 - I also added `formDataId` as a foreign key to establish a relationship with the existing `FormData` model.
 - A one-to-many relationship was created between `FormData` and `Query`, allowing each form data entry to associate with multiple queries.
+  _(This approach is more future-proof in case additional queries need to be associated with a single form data entry.)_

 ### Routes